Inky-Tech-Pty-Ltd/Links/README.md

 They also strategically _change_ their public claims for different audiences.
 Everything changes over time.

 Now, instead of a single line, the Sophie-Otto relationship is revealed as a large, partly opaque, but shimmering bundle of cables.
-This object is one of the components of our village computer.
+The weightings in this object drive calculations in the village computer.
 The internal states of the computer create strategic constraints - governance - for the actors.

 Now change metophor by substituting the names 'USA' and 'Canada' for 'Sophie' and 'Otto'.
 The new object is the US-Canada relationship.
 The other dynamics are essentially the same.